bakersrule2020/WhySoSirius/README.md

 > This project will likely not recieve updates.

 > [!CAUTION]
-> Plugins are un-moderated and community made. **BE CAUTIOUS OF ANYTHING YOU EXECUTE!**'
+> Plugins are un-moderated and community made. **BE CAUTIOUS OF ANYTHING YOU EXECUTE!**

 A simple plugin loader made through filesystem functions.
 To check if your executor supports file functions, run the script below